Visiting in Spring

 How do I Access Wheeler Peak Summit, Alpine Lakes Loop, and Bristlecone Trails?

-These trails remain open, but the only access is via the Lehman Creek Trail found in Upper Lehman Creek Campground, which adds 6.4 miles round-trip to all hikes (plus a walk through the closed Wheeler Peak Campground).
+These trails remain open, even when the Scenic Drive is closed, but the only access is via the Lehman Creek Trail found in Upper Lehman Creek Campgroundadding 6.4 miles round-trip to all hikes.
 It is not recommended to hike these trails unless you have significant backcountry and winter experience and equipment.

 Where Else Can I Go That Has Limited Snow?